Updated June 2, 2026

 The executives who break this constraint aren't working more hours.
 They've found a different kind of leverage — one that lets their thinking reach stakeholders, prospects, and talent without requiring them to be in the room.
 The mechanism is published thought leadership, and when done well, it functions more like a broadcast channel than a meeting request.

 The distinction matters.
 A meeting captures one hour of your time and reaches a fixed set of attendees.
-A well-placed article in a major publication can reach tens of thousands of readers, get cited by AI engines, and continue generating inbound authority months after it publishes.
+A well-placed article in a major publication can reach a far larger readership, is more likely to be surfaced by AI engines, and can continue generating inbound authority long after it publishes.
 The return on executive time compounds; the return on another meeting generally does not.

 Why Traditional Authority-Building Doesn't Scale